malthefogsporring/malthefogsporring.github.io/_pages/about.md

             </ul>
 <h2>Other</h2>
 <ul>
-    <li>In Autumn 2023 I mentored a project on algebraic topology for <a href="https://sites.google.com/view/twoples/home" target="_blank">Twoples</a>, an online directed reading program for maths undergraduates.</li>
+    <li>In Autumn 2023 and 2025 I mentored a project on algebraic topology for <a href="https://sites.google.com/view/twoples/home" target="_blank">Twoples</a>, an online directed reading program for maths undergraduates.</li>
 </ul>
 </details>